 For the crab with the Maryland flag, print an image from the internet, or make a copy from a magazine.
 Place a plate on the image and trace around the plate.
 Then cut out the circle.
 Turn over the plate and then with the circle image of the flag on top, punch holes around the plate.
 You don’t need to glue the paper to the plate as the pipe cleaners will hold it in place once they are wrapped through each hole.

 I hope you enjoy making these fun crabs with your kids on Maryland Day!

-Blue crabs are featured in my book about sea animals cleaning the Chesapeake Bay.
-Here is the book trailer for Olly the Oyster Cleans the Bay.
+Blue crabs are featured in my book, Olly the Oyster Cleans the Bay.
+Watch the book trailer below.